Skip to content

 </color-palette>

-<color-palette name="Black & Gold Elegance" type="regular">
+<color-palette name="Black and Gold Elegance" type="regular">

 <color>#000000</color>